 Dealing with complaints

 - We will respond to the complaint in writing within 14 days of acknowledging receipt.
-However, it the complaint involves another person, we will respond as soon as practicable after receiving that person’s comments on the complaint.
+However, if the complaint involves another person, we will respond as soon as practicable after receiving that person’s comments on the complaint

-As a copyright owner / music rights holders, artist, licensee or potential licensee, there are a range of options available to you to resolve disputes, should one arise.
+As a right holder, artist, licensee or potential licensee, there are a range of options available to you to resolve disputes, should one arise.